Information for Health Professionals

 Perinatal Post-mortem Frequently Asked Questions

-This applies when only the outside of the baby’s body is examined.
-X-rays are taken and the placenta is examined (if available).
-No cuts are made and no internal organs are studied.
+During an external examination only the outside of the baby’s body is examined.
+No cuts are made, and no internal organs are studied.
 A portion of the umbilical cord or placenta may be stored for future investigation, including genetic studies.
-Clinical photographs are taken and stored in the department as a permanent record.
-Some useful information can be gained by measurements and x-rays but no comment can be made on organ development and form.
+Some useful information can be gained by measurements and x-rays, but no comment can be made on organ development and form.

 Placenta only